-The work started in April, with crews clearing bushes and trees, removing guardrails and excavating shoulders.
+Work on the project began in April 2019, with crews clearing bushes and trees, removing guardrails and excavating shoulders.
 Utility companies relocated utility lines and poles from late April to late June.
 In July and August, crews installed retaining walls and temporary drainage facilities.

 While a bypass road was in place from July 29 to Aug.
 23, crews excavated and rebuilt 62nd Avenue Northwest.
 A stormwater detention vault was installed under the road before the road was rebuilt.

 Through the fall, crews widened and resurfaced 144th Street Northwest, installed storm drainage facilities and retaining walls, installed street lights, applied temporary striping, and installed guardrails.

 The improvements are intended to improve safety and increase the efficiency of the intersection.
 Improvements will include the following: